Lactoferrin

 Upside Rationale

-Bioindividuality Upside (3.7/5.0).
-Lactoferrin has strong responder stratification.
-Better candidates include iron-dysregulated users, low-hemoglobin users who poorly tolerate iron salts, H. pylori-positive patients using standard eradication therapy, acne-prone users with inflammatory/sebocyte patterns, children with recurrent infection contexts, and NICU populations under protocolized care.
-Weak responders include iron-replete healthy adults looking for generic respiratory infection prevention.
-Pollio 2024 is interesting for hyperferritinemia, but it is only a small uncontrolled series.
-The pattern is coherent: lactoferrin works best when iron, gut, and immune pressure are already part of the problem.
+Lactoferrin shows strong responder stratification, which is the practical upside of its bioindividuality.
+Stronger candidates include iron-dysregulated users, low-hemoglobin users who tolerate iron salts poorly, H. pylori-positive patients on standard eradication therapy, and acne-prone users with inflammatory sebocyte patterns.
+Weaker responders are iron-replete healthy adults chasing generic infection prevention, where lactoferrin has the least to offer.
+Pollio 2024 is intriguing for hyperferritinemia but remains a small uncontrolled series, so it informs hypotheses rather than confidence.
+The coherent pattern is that lactoferrin works best when iron, gut, and immune pressure are already part of the problem, making honest self-screening the single biggest driver of whether lactoferrin delivers for a given user.

 DimensionWeightScoreVisualWeighted